Laryngeal cancer is a type of cancer that affects the larynx (voice box).

 - a high-pitched wheezing noise when you breathe

 When to see your GP

-You should visit your GP if you have had any of the main symptoms for more than 3 weeks.
+You should see a GP if you have had a hoarse voice for more than 3 weeks.

 These symptoms are often caused by less serious conditions, such as laryngitis, but it's a good idea to get them checked out.

 If necessary, your GP can refer you to a hospital specialist for further tests to confirm or rule out cancer.